 - It provides program continuity.
 It facilitates the startup of the full operation again in the fall of the year.

 - Events often involve the whole family.
 The siblings come along, and parents have the opportunity to experience Scouting with the kids.
-It gives families a chance to experience what the boys experience during the year.
+It gives families a chance to experience what the Scouts experience during the year.
 It’s an ideal situation for the entire family to get involved.

 - The activities are fun, providing a good time.
 Summer activities can be some of a pack’s best events.
 People like to get out in the summer, and parents are always looking for fun weekend activities for their families to enjoy.